i’m a runaway carousel horse,

 painting: Nude in Dappled Sunlight, 1915 by Frederick C. Frieseke American Impressionist expatriate in France.
 An influential member of the Giverny art colony, his paintings often concentrated on various effects of dappled sunlight.
 He is especially known for painting female subjects, both indoors and out.

-The Lychee and Dog Meat Festival, commonly referred to as Yulin Dog Meat Festival, is an annual celebration held in Yulin, Guangxi, China, during the summer solstice in which festival goers eat dog meat and lychees.
+The Lychee and Dog Meat Festival, commonly referred to as Yulin Dog Meat Festival, is an annual celebration held in Yulin, Guangxi, China, during the summer solstice.
+Festival goers eat dog meat and lychees.
 The festival spans about ten days during which it is estimated that 10,000–15,000 dogs are consumed.
+There are similar “festivals” in Korea and other Asian countries…

-In his dreams, my father saw himself as a jazz pianist, poet or possibly a writer.
-Life didn’t turn out quite like that… but I appreciate my many memories of his piano paying and his quite extensive jazz LP collection.
+In his day-dreams, my father saw himself as a jazz pianist, poet or, possibly a writer.
+Life didn’t turn out quite like that… but I appreciate my many memories of his piano paying, and his quite extensive jazz LP collection.

 After church my father played,